Attend a DA Pre-Lodgement Meeting

 Before you start work

 Before you start any work, make sure you seek advice and approvals from Council or a planning professional.
 Protect yourself, your project and your community by following the guidance you are given to avoid unnecessary financial and legal consequences.

 Once development consent is granted, there are some more steps you must take before you can start to build:

-- Obtain a Construction Certificate - In most cases, a Construction Certificate is required and can be obtained either through Council or an Accredited Certifier (Private Certifier) or through Council.
+- Obtain a Construction Certificate - In most cases, a Construction Certificate is required and can be obtained through an Accredited Certifier (Private Certifier) or through Council.
 Download the Construction Certificate Form and Checklist.
 Once completed the form may be lodged by mail or in person.
 Fees apply at this stage.
 Call us on 1300 434 434 to find out which fees apply.

 - Notify Council in writing of the PCA's details and the date of commencement of building works, at least 2 days prior to commencement.